Thank you for your interest in Fresh Milk’s International residency programme.

 FRESH MILK has the capacity to accommodate two artists at the same time.
 Each artist will have their own bedroom and will share a kitchen, general living area and bathroom.
 Residents have the space to write and make small works in their living space and also have use of the nearby Milking Parlour Studio which is located seven minutes walk away from the residence.
 Access to the public transportation system is a ten to fifteen minute walk away.
 Weekly car trips to the supermarket are available on request.

 The Milking Parlour Studio is beautifully situated under a grove of mahogany trees in the middle of a hundred acre farm, and as such has the capacity to accommodate artists working outdoors on temporary site specific works.
-The studio is linked to Fresh Milk’s director’s home which she shares with her two children.
+The studio is linked to Fresh Milk’s director’s home.

 The FRESH MILK self directed residency aims to support visual artists and creatives by offering a quiet and peaceful working space for a minimum of 4 weeks.
 Creatives can produce work individually or collaborate during the residency, as well as interface with contemporary practitioners living and working in Barbados.